 Modern web application development involves rapid testing of hypotheses, building MVPs, and testing them, which requires appropriate tools.
 Accordingly, now we have a variety of different tools and frameworks for building web applications.

 Another requirement that has become widespread in the development of web applications is the speed of work and the speed of loading pages.
-That creates a perfect opportunity for companies that decided to trust modern technologies, like React.js, or have chosen the way of the Jamstack approach.
+This creates a perfect opportunity for companies that have decided to trust modern technologies like React.js, or have chosen the way of the Jamstack approach.

 In the modern world of web development, what you just can’t find, for example, frameworks for frameworks or the so-called meta frameworks.
 In this article, we will talk about just such a meta-framework – next js, which is built on without React.